 Thermal spin photonics in the near-field of nonreciprocal media

 The interplay of spin angular momentum and thermal radiation is a frontier area of interest to nanophotonics as well as topological physics.
 Here, we show that a thick planar slab of a nonreciprocal material, despite being at thermal equilibrium with its environment, can exhibit nonzero photon spin angular momentum and nonzero radiative heat flux in its vicinity.
 We identify them as the persistent thermal photon spin and the persistent planar heat current respectively.
 With a practical example system, we reveal that the fundamental origin of these phenomena is connected to the spin-momentum locking of thermally excited evanescent waves.
-We also discover spin magnetic moment of surface polaritons that further clarifies these features.
+We also discover a spin magnetic moment of surface polaritons that further clarify these features.
 We then propose an imaging experiment based on Brownian motion that allows one to witness these surprising features by directly looking at them using a lab microscope.
-We further demonstrate the universal behavior of these near-field thermal radiation phenomena through a comprehensive analysis of gyroelectric, gyromagnetic and magneto-electric nonreciprocal materials.
+We further demonstrate the universal behavior of these near-field thermal radiation phenomena through a comprehensive analysis of gyroelectric, gyromagnetic, and magneto-electric nonreciprocal materials.
 Together, these results expose a surprisingly little explored research area of thermal spin photonics with prospects for new avenues related to non-Hermitian topological photonics and radiative heat transport.

 Khandekar, Chinmay, and Zubin Jacob.
 "Thermal spin photonics in the near-field of nonreciprocal media."
 New Journal of Physics 21, no. 10 (2019): 103030.